And what to do about it?

 In the name of love?

 Love doesn’t hurt!
 It doesn’t make us sad.
 It doesn’t shrink our personality.
 It doesn’t limit our perception of freedom.
 It doesn’t grow a fear of loneliness if we’re not together.
 It doesn’t make us obsessed with the other.
-It doesn’t make us needy little parts of something that we would like to call relationship.
+It doesn’t make us needy little parts of something that we would like to call a relationship.

 Because all that is manipulation.
 And you have to be aware if you’re its victim.